Never Had I Learned Design Thinking!

-The second lesson.
-After the role of mindset in entrepreneurship covered in the first blog of this series, the next thing I learned is about design thinking.
+After learning about the importance of mindset in entrepreneurship (covered in the first blog of this series), the next thing I learned is about design thinking.
 I have always thought this is something that has everything to do with engineers!
 Needless to say I was wrong!

 It sounds crazy but the ability to generate ideas can also be learned.
 It starts with observation and always goes deep into the insights.
-We live in a generation where too much information is congested and fed to us, and sometimes, we don’t have time to digest and evaluate what we see and don’t question it.
+We live in a world where too much information is pre-digested and fed to us, and sometimes, we don’t have time to evaluate what we see and end up not asking important questions.

 Always take a step back and think about the “why”.
 Always bring a notebook or just type in your phone once you notice something interesting.
 At first, you might find it hard to find any ideas or anything interesting.